Integration guideIntegration guidesPlaybookWooCommerce

 Set the rollout boundary before installing the plugin

 The safest way to accept USDC in WooCommerce is to define the rollout boundary before installation.
-Merchants usually get into trouble when the storefront changes faster than support, finance, and order review workflows do.
+Merchants usually get into trouble when the storefront starts offering a new payment method before order status and buyer instructions are clear.

-A narrow launch gives you cleaner data, fewer support surprises, and a much better chance of turning the payment method into a durable option instead of a short-lived experiment.
+A narrow launch gives you cleaner data, fewer buyer questions, and a much better chance of turning the payment method into a durable option instead of a short-lived experiment.

 • Decide which products or customer segments see USDC first.

-• Choose the default supported chain before you touch storefront copy.
+• Choose the default supported chain before you rewrite the checkout page.

-• Document who reviews payment mismatches or delayed confirmations on launch week.
+• Decide how the store will answer payment mismatches or delayed confirmations during launch week.

 Validate the full order-state loop, not only the payment step